 The Colorado Convention center rules stipulate that no glass will be allowed at the evening sessions.
 The cups provided are made of Lexan, an odorless and tasteless plastic.
-Glass tasting glasses are given only at the Saturday Afternoon Members Only Session.
+Glass tasting glasses are given only at the Saturday Afternoon Members Only Session and at PAIRED.

 Remember, Savor the Flavor Responsibly!

 According to the Guinness Book of World Records®, there is no other place on earth where a beer aficionado can find more beers on tap.
 The Great American Beer Festival is the American brewing industry’s top public tasting opportunity and competition.
-Tasting sessions will offer attendees the opportunity to tour America’s brewing landscape, one ounce at a time, with access to more than 2,800 different beers from some 600 of the nation’s finest breweries.
-The GABF gathers practically every type of beer from all of the regions of the country, and are arranged geographically on the festival floor.
+Tasting sessions will offer attendees the opportunity to tour America’s brewing landscape, one ounce at a time, with access to more than 4,000 different beers from over 800 of the nation’s finest breweries.
+The GABF gathers practically every type of beer from all of the regions of the country, and are arranged alphabetically in the festival hall.
 The festival allows visitors to taste the largest number and the widest variety of hand-crafted products in the American beer industry.